 Delete is a mode of the responsive table and therefore cannot be used together with single selection or multiselection.

-To allow navigation from a line item, set sap.m.ListType to “navigation” within the corresponding item (sap.m.ColumnListItem/ sap.m.ListItemBase, property: type, value: sap.m.ListType.Navigation).
-This will create indicator at the end of the line (“>”) and the entire line item will become clickable.
-Clicking on the line triggers the navigation event.
-Use this to navigate to a new page containing line item details.
-In rare cases, you can also use the navigation mode for category navigation without navigating to another page.
+To allow navigation from a line item, use an item with the type “navigation” (sap.m.ColumnListItem/ sap.m.ListItemBase, property: type, value: sap.m.ListType.Navigation).
+This creates an indicator at the end of the line (“>”) and the entire line item becomes clickable (keyboard: if the focus is on the row itself, the Enter key triggers navigation).
+If the user clicks on the line, navigate to a new page containing line item details.
+In rare cases, you can also use the navigation mode for category navigation, without navigating to another page.

 If no navigation is possible, set sap.m.ListType to “inactive”.